Sandestin is a golf and beach resort area on the Emerald Coast where luxury resorts and hotels sit close to miles of white-sand beaches.

 Sandestin Florida was unseasonably warm for February.
-The week started off windy and cold, but by the weekend, my boys and I were in bathing suits playing a heated game of spikeball, on the fluffy white sand beach.
-Nearby, the emerald green water was lapping up the coast while shore birds scurried around looking for a meal.
-It was springtime weather, with winter time crowds.
+The week started off windy and cold, but by the weekend, my boys and I were in bathing suits playing a heated game of spikeball.
+Sandestin offers a world class fluffy sugar white sand beach and vacation rentals.

 Where is Sandestin Florida | The Hilton Sandestin | The Sandestin Golf and Beach Resort | Favorite Sandestin Restaurants | 29+ Things to do in Sandestin, FL | Sandestin Resort Golf | Biking Sandestin | Kids Clubs in Sandestin